 Even in a well-regulated healthcare system like Ontario's, though, human error can and does occur.
-For instance, a delayed diagnoses can result in grave health repercussions such as physical or mental disabilities or, in rare cases, death.
+For instance, a delayed diagnosis can result in grave health repercussions such as physical or mental disabilities or, in rare cases, death.
 Instances of medical error or medical negligence can occur at any point in the care cycle, including during operation, during post-op care or monitoring, or due to drug administration errors.
 Medical malpractice lawyers play an important role in the healthcare system by holding doctor's offices, hospitals, medical clinics, and the healthcare professionals that work in them responsible for their actions.

 The Neinstein team of medical malpractice lawyers, led by Duncan Embury's more than 20 years of experience with medical malpractice cases, is capable of handling a wide range of malpractice claims.
 For instance, strokes or cerebral vascular accidents (CVAs), which occur when brain cells die due to lack of oxygen, are often unavoidable.
 However, in certain instances risk factors like high blood pressure, atrial fibrillation, or carotid artery disease can and should be treated to reduce the chance of a stroke occurring.
 Proper stroke prevention and treatment processes are essential to reducing the devastating consequences of a stroke, and some instances where a stroke is misdiagnosed or improperly treated can be considered medical malpractice.